Skip to contents

-The goal of nominatimlite is to provide a light interface for geocoding addresses, based on the Nominatim API.
-It also allows to load spatial objects using the sf package.
+The goal of nominatimlite is to provide a lightweight interface for geocoding addresses with the Nominatim API.
+It also allows you to retrieve spatial objects using the sf package.

-Full site with examples and vignettes on https://dieghernan.github.io/nominatimlite/
+The full site with examples and vignettes is available at https://dieghernan.github.io/nominatimlite/

 What is Nominatim?

-Nominatim is a tool to search OpenStreetMap data by name and address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding).
+Nominatim is a tool for searching OpenStreetMap data by name and address (geocoding) and to generate synthetic addresses for OSM points (reverse geocoding).

 Why nominatimlite?

-The main goal of nominatimlite is to access the Nominatim API avoiding the dependency on curl.
-In some situations, curl may not be available or accessible, so nominatimlite uses base functions to overcome this limitation.
+nominatimlite accesses the Nominatim API without depending on curl.
+In some situations, curl may not be available or accessible, so nominatimlite uses base R functions instead.

-There are other packages much more complete and mature than nominatimlite, that presents similar features:
+Other packages are more complete and mature than nominatimlite and provide similar features:

 Installation